wp-plugins/fv-wordpress-flowplayer/readme.txt

 == Changelog ==

+= 2.1.1 =
+* fix for browser caching
+* upgrade to latest core Flowplayer (5.4.1)
+* additional fixes for smooth install (more compatible default settings)
+* lightening of branding
+* apologies to anyone who faced difficulties with the initial 2.1 version: FV Flowplayer 5 should work for you now

 = 2.1 =
 * small interface changes

 = 2.0 =
 * upgrade to Flowplayer 5
+* fixes in the shortcode editor

 = 1.2.17 =
 * bugfix for wp-content paths